Family and Shelter

 Houses can be divided into two categories—temporary houses and permanent houses.

-- Temporary houses: These houses are not very strong because they are made of wood, straw, mud, and dry leaves.
+- Temporary Houses: These houses are not very strong because they are made of wood, straw, mud, and dry leaves.
 They get easily damaged in harsh weather conditions.
-Temporary houses are also called kutccha houses.
+Temporary houses are also called kutcha houses.
 Example: Hut, mud house.

 - In India, different houses can be seen because of the variation in climate, rainfall, water availability, geography, etc.